gabycasper007/react-stripe/README.md

 - The react app has the components organized following an [atomic design structure](https://medium.com/better-programming/atomic-design-for-developers-part-1-b41e547a555c)
 - The react app is using functional components with [hooks](https://reactjs.org/docs/hooks-intro.html)
 - Form validation logic is done in `src/helpers/validation.js` which might look intimidating when you want to add new validation rules, but it offers a scalable solution.
 Extending validation for new inputs with similar rules is extremely easy because of this file.
 All you need to do is add your new input in `src/constants/validation.js` and let the magic happen.
 You can specify if the field should be `required`, the type of field, `minLength` and `maxLength`.
 When the customer doesn't respect the validation rules, the app will show the appropriate errors.
+- The customer won't be able to submit the checkout form multiple times.
+Once he submits, the submit button will be disable until either the payment is made, the server returns an error, or the server is not reachable.
+The customer will see the appropriate error and will be able to try again.
+Once the payment is made, he will be redirected to a success page.

 ## How to run this app